BE STRONG IN THE LORD

-Paul’s faith, courage and strength that enabled him to finish his race and ministry with joy in spite of all that the devil threw at him did not come from the flesh.
+Paul’s faith, courage, and strength enabled him to finish his race and ministry with joy despite all that the devil threw at him did not come from the flesh.

-Paul clearly states that he has and put no confidence in the flesh.
+Paul clearly states that he has and puts no confidence in the flesh.

 3 For we are the circumcision, who worship God in the Spirit, rejoice in Christ Jesus, and have no confidence in the flesh,